 Though the GRAM’s holdings may be smaller compared to some other art museums in Michigan, they are important and representative of art through the ages.
 The collection features 19th and 20th century pieces from both the US and Europe, rotating exhibits, as well as the works of Michigan-based artists.
 I’m particularly interested in, and heartened by, the purposeful inclusion of Michigan artists at the GRAM.
 Artists and designers interested in submitting their work for inclusion in the Michigan Artist Series can submit proposals.
 Selected works are placed throughout the museum’s exhibit spaces, alongside art from throughout the world and throughout art history.

 I enjoyed my time at the GRAM for many reasons, including those which weren’t entirely visible during our visit.
 By that, I mean that the museum’s dedication to education and accessibility—which might not be obvious on a first visit without a little research— is appealing to me.
 Their education department offers opportunities for everyone, from infants to adults.
 Purposeful Play + Artful Learning lesson plans and kits are available for parents and educators who wish to engage the very young learners with whom they visit the museum.
-For those living with Alzheimer’s, dementia, or traumatic brain injury, the museum has created a docent-led, small-group art visitation and discussion opportunity called Gazing at GRAM.
 These are just a couple of the innovative, community-focused programming options at GRAM.

 In addition to their education offerings, the GRAM hosts an impressive range of programs and events.
 Here are just a few: